gshen7/macOSNotes/README.md

 ## Accessibility API
 * some [official documentation](https://developer.apple.com/documentation/applicationservices) exists but I've had difficulty finding more, so most of how I learned was through searches on GitHub of the things listed in the official documentation

+### Accessibility Inspector Tool
+* hierarchy of UI elements can be explored using the [accessibility inspector tool in xcode](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html)
+* for inspecting menus, open the menu using the accessibility inspector, then refresh using command R, or open the menu, then use option space to toggle the inspector selector

 #### Objects
 ##### AXUIElement
 * everything is an `AXUIElement`
-* hierarchy can be explored using the [accessibility inspector tool in xcode](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html)

 ###### Useful Attributes
 **kAXWindowsAttribute**